lionelmace/ibmcloud-labs/labs/Lab CloudFoundry - Deploy TODO web application/README.md

 # Introduction

-In this lab, you’ll gain a high level understanding of the architecture, features, and development concepts related to the Cloud Foundry runtimes and Bluemix service.
+In this lab, you’ll gain a high level understanding of the architecture, features, and development concepts related to the Cloud Foundry runtimes and IBM Cloud service.
 Throughout the lab, you’ll create a sample application built with a CLEAN stack (CLoudant NoSQL database, Express, Angular and Node.js).

 ![Todo](./images/screenshot.png)